Optical fiber: Free-space coupling

 It is often necessary to align an optical fiber with another optical fiber or with an optoelectronic device such as a light-emitting diode, a laser diode, or a modulator.
-This can involve either carefully aligning the fiber and placing it in contact with the device, or can use a lens to allow coupling over an air gap.
-Typically the size of the fiber mode is much larger than the size of the mode in a laser diode or a silicon optical chip.
+This can involve either carefully aligning the fiber and placing it in contact with the device, or using a lens to allow coupling over an air gap.
+Typically, the size of the fiber mode is much larger than the size of the mode in a laser diode or a silicon optical chip.
 In this case, a tapered or lensed fiber is used to match the fiber mode field distribution to that of the other element.
 The lens on the end of the fiber can be formed using polishing, laser cutting or fusion splicing.

 In a laboratory environment, a bare fiber end is coupled using a fiber launch system, which uses a microscope objective lens to focus the light down to a fine point.
 A precision translation stage (micro-positioning table) is used to move the lens, fiber, or device to allow the coupling efficiency to be optimized.
 Fibers with a connector on the end make this process much simpler: the connector is simply plugged into a pre-aligned fiber-optic collimator, which contains a lens that is either accurately positioned to the fiber or is adjustable.
 To achieve the best injection efficiency into a single-mode fiber, the direction, position, size, and divergence of the beam must all be optimized.
 With good optimization, 70 to 90% coupling efficiency can be achieved.

 With properly polished single-mode fibers, the emitted beam has an almost perfect Gaussian shape—even in the far field—if a good lens is used.
 The lens needs to be large enough to support the full numerical aperture of the fiber, and must not introduce aberrations in the beam.
 Aspheric lenses are typically used.